intel/nauta/docs/user-guide/actions/view_exp_webui.md

 ## Expand Experiment Details

-Click on a _listed experiment name_ to see additional details for that experiment.
+Click _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.

 This screen is divided into two frames.
 The left-side frame shows: